• Resources

 Signatures of both parties

-Importance of a Goods Received Note
+Importance of a Goods Receipt Note

 GRN plays a significant role in business procurement and inventory management.
 It is more than a document; it is the main tool for checking whether the goods ordered arrived correctly.
 Let’s understand why the GRN matters: